 - A. Chair's Remarks and Administrative Announcements - B. Review and Approval of Minutes of April 2012 meeting in San Francisco - C. Status of Criminal Rules: Report of the Rules Committee Support Office

 II.
-CRIMINAL RULES UNDER CONSIDERATION (INFORMATION ITEMS/NO MEMOS)
+CRIMINAL RULES UNDER CONSIDERATION (information item)

-A. Proposed Amendment Approved by the Supreme Court and forwarded to Congress
+A. Proposed Amendments Approved by the Supreme Court and forwarded to Congress